 - A. Unit transfer requests must be submitted to the Management Office in writing.
-Residents will be placed on a transfer waiting list in date received order, if they meet one of the following conditions: - 1) Unit transfer is needed for medical reasons which are certified by doctor - 2) Unit transfer is needed based on the need for an accessible unit, as certified by a physician or other medical professional, as a reasonable accommodation for persons with verified disabilities - 3) Unit transfer is needed for VAWA protections (protection from domestic violence, dating violence, sexual assault, and stalking).
+Residents will be placed on a transfer waiting list in date received order, if they meet one of the following conditions: - 1) Unit transfer is needed for medical reasons which are certified by doctor - 2) Unit transfer is needed based on the need for an accessible unit, as certified by a physician or other medical professional, as a reasonable accommodation for persons with verified disabilities - 3) Unit transfer is needed due to a change in family composition and/or family size - a) If a unit of appropriate size is not available, the tenant will be moved into the most appropriately sized unit. - b) If the tenant is occupying a unit that is larger than needed and there is no need for that larger unit, the tenant will not be required to move until there is a demand for that size of unit. - c) If the tenant has given a written notice to vacate, the tenant will not be required to transfer. - d) When it is determined that a transfer is required, the tenant may remain in the unit and pay the HUD-approved market rent; or the tenant must move within 30 days after the owner notifies the family that a unit of the required size is available within the property. - 4) Unit transfer is needed for VAWA protections (protection from domestic violence, dating violence, sexual assault, and stalking).

-To invoke Emergency Transfer rights under VAWA, the person seeking the protection must complete a VAWA Emergency Transfer Request form and provide it to Management.
+To invoke Emergency Transfer rights under VAWA, the person seeking the protection must complete a VAWA Emergency Transfer Request form and provide to Management.
 Please refer to the property's Emergency Transfer Plan for additional information.

-- 4) Residents living in an accessible unit no longer has need of the accessibility features. - B. Current residents who meet any of the qualifications above will be given priority over applicants. - 1) Current residents seeking a transfer for VAWA protections will receive priority above any non-VAWA transfers, unless the available unit is an accessible unit.
-Then the person needing the accessible unit receives the accessible unit before the VAWA individual. - 2) Residents with disabilities will be given priority for a unit which has accessible features. - C. Transfers should occur after the completion of the initial lease term (except those based on VAWA) and must meet the following criteria: - 1) The resident's account must be current and their tenancy in good standing. - Current unit must be maintained in good condition.
-Damage beyond normal wear and tear are grounds for denial of transfer
+- 5) Resident living in an accessible unit no longer has need of the accessibility features. - B. Current residents who meet any of the qualifications above will be given priority over applicants. - 1) Current residents seeking a transfer for VAWA protections will receive priority above any non-VAWA transfers, unless the available unit is an accessible unit.
+Then the person needing the accessible unit receives the accessible unit before the VAWA individual. - 2) Residents with disabilities will be given priority for a unit which has accessible features. - C. Transfers should occur after the completion of the initial lease term (except those based on VAWA) and must meet the following criteria: - 1) The resident's account must be current and their tenancy in good standing. - 2) Current unit must be maintained in good condition.
+Damage beyond normal wear and tear are grounds for denial of transfer.